Boys' love fandom: Fujoshi and fudanshi

 Older fujoshi use various terms to refer to themselves, including as kifujin (貴腐人), a pun on a homophonous word meaning "fine lady", and ochōfujin (汚超腐人), which sounds similar to a phrase meaning "Madame Butterfly", possibly taken from a character nicknamed Ochōfujin (お蝶夫人) in the 1972 manga series Ace o Nerae! by Sumika Yamamoto.

 According to a 2005 issue of Eureka, in recent times fujoshi can refer to female otaku in general, although it cautions that not all yaoi fans are otaku, as there are some more casual readers.
 As fujoshi is the best-known term, it is often used by the Japanese media and by people outside of the otaku subculture to refer to female otaku as a group, regardless of whether they are fans of yaoi or not.
 This usage may be considered offensive by female otaku who are not yaoi fans.

 Men who, like fujoshi, enjoy imagining relationships between characters (especially male ones) in fictional works when that relationship is not part of the author's intent may be called fudanshi (腐男子) or fukei (腐兄), both of which are puns of similar construction to fujoshi.
 Bara manga author Gengoroh Tagame has said that men may choose a fudanshi label because it is more socially acceptable than coming out as gay.
+However, the sexual orientation of fudanshi is not necessarily gay, as heterosexuals also enjoy reading BL.
+It also exist a lesser known genderneutral version used by nonbinary and x-gendered people, fujin (腐人).
+However people prefer to keep personal matters separated from their fandom selves, which is one of the more plausible reason for its hidden nature.

 Around 2020, fans began adopting the term "shipper" from English-speaking fandoms for its versatility, as it could be used for fan-preferred pairings of different genders.